unger/SafeMapper/README.md

 - Conversion from Object to NameValueCollection
 - Mapping support to and from IDictionary&lt;string, T&gt;
 - Simple circular reference check on type-level
+- Configuration support to enable mapping fields/properties with different names

 ##Installation